 |Status:||Interim action plan published (longer-term plan under preparation)|

-The M6/Heysham link road opened in October 2016 has provided some relief to Lancaster centre however further measures are required to address air quality issues in the location.
-As transport is the main pollution source in this location the production of a new air quality action plan has been brought under the delivery of the Transport Master Plan for Lancaster (available at : http://www.lancashire.gov.uk/council/strategies-policies-plans/roads-parking-and-travel/highways-and-transport-masterplans/lancaster-district-highways-and-transport-masterplan.aspx
+Air quality monitoring in Lancaster indicates that although pollution levels are declining, levels are still well above air quality objective levels at certain positions around the gyratory system and therefore a new district air quality action plan is being produced.
+As transport is the main pollution source the production of a new air quality action plan has been brought under the delivery of the Transport Master Plan for Lancaster (available at : http://www.lancashire.gov.uk/council/strategies-policies-plans/roads-parking-and-travel/highways-and-transport-masterplans/lancaster-district-highways-and-transport-masterplan.aspx ).

-A new assessed plan is due to be finalised in 2019/20 although some elements will be delivered in the intervening period.
+A new assessed plan is due to be adopted by 2020 although some elements will be delivered in the intervening period.

 Further detail can be found in the Air Quality Action Planning Update document and in the Annual Status Reports.